Skip to content

 Riyad Mansour, Permanent Observer of the State of Palestine to the United Nations, addresses the resumed 10th Emergency Special Session of the General Assembly on “Illegal Israeli actions in occupied East Jerusalem and the rest of the Occupied Palestinian Territory”.
 Credit: UN Photo/Eskiner Debeb

 In less than two weeks, these events show—yet again—that the overwhelming majority of the world supports the cause of peace, and disagrees with the Anglo-American policy of endless war.
 If it weren’t for the enraged geopolitical mindset by a minority in the so-called “democratic West,” these conflicts would have already been resolved.
-Ukrainian President Zelensky of course called the China-Brazil initiative a give-away to Russia, and similarly Israeli Prime Minister Netanyahu called the UN body itself a “swamp of anti-Semites.”
+Ukrainian President Zelenskyy, of course, called the China-Brazil initiative a giveaway to Russia, and similarly Israeli Prime Minister Netanyahu called the UN body itself a “swamp of anti-Semites”—sentiments that their Western backers have apparently signed off on.

-Thus, the world continues to spiral towards ever-greater level of danger.
-On Friday, Israel launched perhaps the largest airstrike yet into Lebanon, leveling the headquarters of Hezbollah and a number of residential buildings surrounding it.
+Thus, the world continues to spiral towards ever-greater levels of danger.
+On Sept.
+27, Israel launched perhaps the largest airstrike yet into Lebanon, leveling the headquarters of Hezbollah and a number of residential buildings surrounding it.
 This comes only a day or two after the Biden administration had insisted that Israel had agreed to a ceasefire with Hezbollah.
-Not only did Netanyahu backtrack on the supposed promise, giving the lie to the claims of his US enablers, but the US then gave Israel another $8.7 billion in military equipment to continue the genocide against its neighbors.
+Not only did Netanyahu backtrack on the supposed promise, giving the lie to the claims of his U.S. enablers, but the U.S. then gave Israel another $8.7 billion in military equipment to continue the genocide against its neighbors.
 This conflict now stands poised to erupt into an all-out war across the region that many worry could go nuclear in an instant.

-At the same time, the situation around NATO’s proxy-war in Ukraine has never been more dangerous.
-Russian President Putin announced on Wednesday that Russia would be changing its nuclear doctrine to respond to new threats and escalations from the West.
-Despite this bright, blinking warning sign, however, the war-hawks in the West continue to demand more and stronger weapons for Ukraine to strike Russia.
-Secretary of State Blinken continued the doublespeak Thursday, calling Putin’s announcement “totally irresponsible,” while continuing to push Russia into a corner in which it will eventually be forced to respond.
+At the same time, the situation around NATO’s proxy war in Ukraine has never been more dangerous.
+Russian President Putin had announced on Sept.
+25 that Russia would be changing its nuclear doctrine to respond to new threats and escalations from the West.
+Despite that bright, blinking warning sign, however, the war-hawks in the West continue to demand more and stronger weapons for Ukraine to strike into Russia.
+U.S. Secretary of State Blinken continued the doublespeak on Sept.
+26, calling Putin’s announcement “totally irresponsible,” while continuing to push Russia into a corner in which it will eventually be forced to respond.
 What clearer of a “red line” is needed to understand that it’s not worth bluffing about a nuclear war with Russia?
 A nuclear power cannot be defeated, and it’s pure insanity to think otherwise.

 “So the way out is very, very clear.
 And I can only say the IPC is mobilizing to educate people that there is a way out—the threat is enormous, it’s breathtaking, but the way out of the situation would be relatively easy.”